Legal

 Functional cookies

-These are cookies that are designed for purposes such as enhancing a website’s functionality.
+These are cookies that are designed for purposes such as enhancing a website's functionality.
 These are either not strictly essential for the website or functionality which you have requested to work, or are cookies which serve non-essential purposes in addition to their essential purpose.
-We use the following functional cookies on our website:
+We use the following functional cookies:

-• first party persistent cookies to improve our website’s appearance our website.
+• First party persistent cookies to improve our website's appearance.
 These cookies are: devicePixelRatio.
 These cookies expire after 6 days.

 Analytical (or performance) cookies